 Section 26(1)(h) of the

-Public Service Act 2008 (Qld) states an employee’s work performance and personal conduct must be directed towards acting honestly fairly and in the public interest.
+Public Sector Act 2022 (Qld) states an employee’s work performance and personal conduct must be directed towards acting honestly fairly and in the public interest.

 The department’s Standard of Practice defines public interest as: